paster489/cifar10_analysis/README.md

 &emsp;&emsp;&emsp;&emsp;"ViT_tiny"
 &emsp;&emsp;&emsp;&emsp;"ViT_simple"

-5\.
-The analysis of the dataset is in the file “data_visualization.ipynb”.

-6\.
+&emsp;&emsp;<span style="color:blue">"ResNet_34" => the optimal one .</span>

+# INFERENCE
 The summary of model performance using the test set is in the file “inference.ipynb”.

-7\.
+# GENERAL
+1\.
 Models are inside "models" folder.

-8\.
+2\.
 The summary, conclusions and theoretical questions are inside pdf file.

-9\.
+3\.
 The reults of experimental running are inside "results" and "LSF_out" folders.

+4\.
+"LSF_err" folder shows the errors during the job run.

+5\.
+Work was executed on LSF job scheualer cluster.
+In the file "run-gpu-torch-cifar10.lsf" there are definitions for LSF jobs.